-When Craig Stinson met with his team after its game Friday night, the Highland Regional High School football coach got the opportunity to do something he hadn’t done since 2009.
+When Craig Stinson met with his team after a game Friday night, the Highland Regional High School football coach got the opportunity to do something he hadn’t done since 2009.

 He got the chance to talk to his team about a winning streak.

-No longer can Highland (2-1) be viewed as an easy win on an opponent's schedule, as Hinson has his student-athletes playing inspired football.
+No longer can Highland (2-1) be viewed as an easy win on an opponents schedule, as Hinson has his student-athletes playing inspiring football.

 Suddenly, there is plenty of reason to believe at Highland.